 At no time shall an employee of the Credit Union sit on the Board of Directors.

 The Credit Union shall have a minimum of 5 Directors and a maximum as determined by the Members at the Annual General Meeting from time to time, including any limits on the representation of Corporate Members.
 Elected Directors shall be elected at the Annual General Meeting in accordance with these Rules.
-The Board of Directors has the power to propose a recommendation on election of representatives at the Annual General Meeting to ensure that the Board consists of representatives of all areas, sections and diverse groups covered by the Credit Union.
+The Board of Directors has the power to propose a recommendation regarding the election of representatives at the Annual General Meeting to ensure that the Board consists of representatives of all areas, sections and diverse groups covered by the Credit Union.

 Election of Chairperson Etc.

-As soon as possible following the Annual General Meeting, the Board of Directors shall elect from among its number a chairperson, a vice-chairperson, a treasurer and a secretary of the Credit Union.
+As soon as possible following the Annual General Meeting, the Board of Directors shall elect from among its number a Chairperson, a Vice-Chairperson, a Treasurer and a Secretary of the Credit Union.
 A person so elected shall hold office until the election of their successor.
+Candidates for positions that are Approved or Certified under the Senior Managers Regime must meet the requirements of the Regime and any internal policies set by the Board of Directors to meet competency requirements.

 Casual Vacancies

 A casual vacancy on the Board of Directors shall, as soon as is practicable, be filled by a majority vote of the Directors then holding office.
 Such a co-opted Director shall hold office until the following Annual General Meeting at which time he/she may stand for election.
-A co-opted Director shall adhere to the requirements established by the Regulator in respect of obtaining Approved Person status, prior to taking up an active role in the management of the Credit Union.
+A co-opted Director shall adhere to any requirements established by the Regulator in respect of the Senior Managers and Certification Regime , prior to taking up an active role in the management of the Credit Union.

-The details of the filling of a casual vacancy, including a brief biographical note on the person appointed, shall be reported the Members at the following Annual General Meeting.
+The details of the filling of a casual vacancy, including a brief biographical note on the person appointed, shall be reported to the Members at the following Annual General Meeting.

 Timing and Notification of Board Meetings

-Regular meetings of the Board of Directors shall be held not less than once in every month.
+Regular meetings of the Board of Directors shall be held not less than once every month.
 The date, time and place of such meetings shall be decided from time to time by the Board.
 All meetings shall be called in such a manner as the Board shall determine.

-The chairperson, or in their absence the vice-chairperson, may call a special meeting of the Board of Directors at any time, and shall do so on receipt of a request in writing signed by at least 3 Directors.
-The chairperson, or in their absence the vice-chairperson, shall determine the date, time and place of such a meeting, unless the Board of Directors prescribe otherwise by resolution.
+The Chairperson, or in their absence the Vice-Chairperson, may call a special meeting of the Board of Directors at any time, and shall do so on receipt of a request in writing signed by at least 3 Directors.
+The Chairperson, or in their absence the Vice-Chairperson, shall determine the date, time and place of such a meeting, unless the Board of Directors prescribe otherwise by resolution.

 Quorum